 Services Covered By Student Fees

 - Eye Clinic services are not covered by student fees

-The optometrist is available Thursdays by appointment only for UNL students, faculty and staff.
+The optometrist is available Thursdays by appointment.
 A doctor’s referral is not required.
 Call 402-472-5000 to schedule.

 Eye clinic visits are considered specialty appointments and are not covered by student fees.
 There are charges for each visit.
 To determine how much your visit will cost, we recommend contacting your health insurance provider for coverage information.
 Patients are responsible for any charges not covered by insurance.

 Frequently Asked Questions

 The exam will begin with a complete health history.
 Next, the optometrist will examine your eyes for any diseases or defects and assess your ability to see clearly from long and short distances.
 You may also be examined for eye coordination, color vision, depth perception, refractive error and field of vision.
 Your exam results will determine if the optometrist will prescribe corrective lenses or medication.